Howard N. Watson: His impressionistic style

-Although born in Pottsville, Watson adopted Philadelphia as his own and called the city "kind of my first love."
+Although born in Pottsville, Watson adopted Philadelphia as his home and called the city "kind of my first love".
 He never lost sight of his birth city and county, and painted their landmarks and neighborhoods.
 He painted Philadelphia and the region in rosy tones, whether he was using soft pastels or gritty earth colors to evoke a mood."I love the medium of watercolors more than any other, and I love the Impressionists," he said.
 "My paintings are more like the impressions I get when I look at these sights, the shapes and forms that come into my mind's eye.
 That is what all great art and literature does.
 After all, Shakespeare did not simply reproduce dialogue he had heard in people's conversations.
 He shaped them and put them in a context that left a deep impression on the educated reader.
-That is what I try to do."Watson, nicknamed "Bud," created some of his landscapes from sketches but mostly from photos he took with his camera or from photos culled from the research he undertook.
+That is what I try to do."Watson, nicknamed "Bud", created some of his landscapes from sketches but mostly from photos he took with his camera or from photos culled from the research he undertook.
 He was also a quick painter, able to produce works in minimal time.
-His paintings were cheerful, his figures – who "are just shapes and color," he explained - enjoying carefree idyllic lives in the city and suburbs blanketed in snow or bathed in light.
+His paintings were cheerful, his figures – who "are just shapes and color," he explained – enjoying carefree idyllic lives in the city and suburbs blanketed in snow or bathed in light.
 He saw homeless people on the streets, he told a Chestnut Hill Local reporter in 1988, and was affected by their predicament but chose not to paint it.
 (He created paintings to benefit various nonprofit organizations that assisted people in need).